coding-in-public/design-to-code-challenges/README.md

 # Welcome to Design to Code Challenges

-1. Choose a challenge from the branch dropdown.
-2. Start with a *-START branch.
+Choose a challenge from the branch dropdown.
+Start with a *-START branch.

-3. Give it your best shot.
+## Design
+- Design the component following the brief.
+- View the accompanying video on my YouTube channel or see my attempt at the *-DESIGN branch.

+## Code
+- Code the component following the brief.
-4. View the accompanying video on my YouTube channel or see my attempt at the *-FINISHED branch.
+- View the accompanying video on my YouTube channel or see my attempt at the *-CODE branch.

 Happy Coding ✌️